-Opendoor Homes is a subsidiary of Barnet Homes and was created in order to gain Registered Provider Status from the Homes and Communities Agency.
-Opendoor will be developing 320 new homes in the borough and strengthens The Group’s housing management foundations.
+Opendoor Homes is a subsidiary of Barnet Homes and was gained Registered Provider status from the Homes and Communities Agency in 2016.
+Opendoor will be developing 320 new homes in the borough.
+It strengthens The Group’s housing management foundations.

 Surjit Dhande (Vice Chair)